danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 </head>
 ```

-Even though *Just Breathe* is simple on the surface, a few small technical decisions help keep it lightweight, offline-friendly, and distraction-free.

 ### Vanilla Stack

 Using native ES modules means no bundler or transpiler is needed, and the whole app stays readable to anyone curious about the code.
 For example, the `js/index.js` entrypoint imports the main, and about modules so the views can be toggled (no fancy router needed here for just two views):